jjarroyo/laravel-iloveimg/README.md

 ```

-And set a env variable `TINIFY_APIKEY` with your TinyPNG API key.
+And set a env variable `ILOVEIMG_APIKEY` with your iloveimg API key.

-If you want to directly upload the image to `aws s3`, you need set the env variables of following with your aws s3 credentials.

 ```php
 ILOVEIMG_PROJECT_KEY=